Sidsharma11/Election-analysis/README.md

 is to  generate meaningful insights from data.

 ## Steps Performed
-### Date Cleaning
+### Date Cleaning:
+Step 1: Peformed task such as appending the two tables,Clean,trim,replace values etc.

 ![Screenshot 2024-06-03 135320](https://github.com/Sidsharma11/Atliq_sales_report/assets/167175484/a3779d7f-5197-4df1-83b4-b355ff881f9a)

-In 2014, Andhra Pradesh underwent bifurcation.
+Step 2: Replaced values --In 2014, Andhra Pradesh underwent bifurcation.
 For simplicity, all constituencies from thatyear should be attributed to Telangana state.
 This includes constituencies such as Adilabad, Hyderabad, Warangal, etc., which should be considered part of Telangana rather than Andhra Pradesh for the year 2014.